Agility Training to meet the demands of field and court games

 These sessions are good for athletes with lower levels of fitness and experience and are most suited to variable practice.

 Strength qualities related to agility

 Effective starting demands a high level of concentric strength to overcome inertia.
-It is extension of ankle/knee/hip pushing back against the ground to propel the body in the intended direction.
+It is an extension of ankle/knee/hip pushing back against the ground to propel the body in the intended direction.
 Effective stopping demands a high level of eccentric strength demands.
 It is the proportionate bending of the ankle/knee/hip.
 Basic strength is a prerequisite for force production and reduction.

 The following table shows the relationship of the strength qualities to the components of agility.

 These qualities must be developed in parallel, not in isolation, and then put back into the whole.
-There is overlap and interdependency.
+There are overlap and interdependency.
 The traditional approach was to develop strength through repetition of the movement.
-Theoretically as the athlete got stronger the movement got better, but it did not.
+Theoretically, as the athlete got stronger the movement got better, but it did not.
 The bad habits and patterns that developed due to improper strength resulted in poor movement mechanics.
 So even though the athlete was doing the drill, the transfer was negative.
 Incorrect repetitions led to the acquisition of faulty movement patterns that impede the formation of correct skills.
 A more rational approach demands mastery of prerequisite fundamental movement skills that are within the strength capabilities of the athlete.
-As the athletes strength increases through a systematic strength development program the complexity of the movements can change in parallel.
-Given the large window of adaptation open to the developing athletes this can occur quite rapidly.
+As the athlete's strength increases through a systematic strength development program the complexity of the movements can change in parallel.
+Given the large window of adaptation open to the developing athletes, this can occur quite rapidly.